rinofitochs/Newcode/README.md

-# odoo18VEED
+# New code
- odoo 18 ee
+ Erp new